themaximehardy/the-complete-nodejs-course/12-API-Authentification-and-Security/README.md

   }

   try {
-    // 1 – below is bypassing mongoose as a result, or middlewares...
+    // 1 – below is bypassing mongoose as a result, or middlewares... (previous way to do it)
     // const user = await User.findByIdAndUpdate(_id, body, { new: true, runValidators: true });

     // 2 – we need to use another way then